tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US151_AddEmail.md

         - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we use a case controller.

     - Pure Fabrication:
-        - In this user story the Application and AddFamilyMemberService class were used, which does not represent a business domain concept.
-It was created to be responsible for all operations regarding the creation of a Family Member.
+        - In this user story the Application and AddEmailService class were used, which do not represent a business domain concept.
+The AddEmailService was created to be responsible for all operations regarding the creation of an Email.

     - High cohesion and Low Coupling:
         - The creation of the Repository Interface will provide low Coupling and high Cohesion.